Code of Virginia FAQs

 You can find uncodified Acts of Assembly, by year, on the Virginia Law Portal at http://law.lis.virginia.gov/uncodifiedacts.

 What does "Not Set Out" mean in the Code of Virginia?

-The general policy has been to exclude from the Code the full text of sections determined not to be general and permanent in nature; however, the Virginia Code Commission is steering away from this practice.
+The general policy has been to exclude from the Code the full text of sections that were adopted with a section number but determined not to be general and permanent in nature; however, the Virginia Code Commission is steering away from this practice.
 Most "not set out" sections currently found in the Code were designated as such 10 or more years ago and consist of (i) legislative findings, purpose, intent, and policy statements; (ii) provisions with local applicability only; and (iii) property tax exemptions for various individually designated organizations.

 What other changes does the Virginia Code Commission make to the Code of Virginia?

 Under § 30-149, the Virginia Code Commission may correct printer's errors and misspellings; may renumber, rename, and rearrange Code of Virginia titles, chapters, articles, and sections in statutes adopted; correct unmistakable errors and correct cross references; and may omit from the statutes incorporated into the Code of Virginia provisions that, in the judgment of the Commission, are inappropriate in a code, such as emergency clauses, clauses providing for specific nonrecurring appropriations, and general repealing clauses.